×

 Swot Analysis of "Spreading Academic Entrepreneurship: Made in Mexico" written by Francisco J. Cantu-Ortiz, Nathalie Galeano, Patricia Mora-Castro, James Fangmeyer Jr. includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Entrepreneurship Academic facing as an external strategic factors.
 Some of the topics covered in Spreading Academic Entrepreneurship: Made in Mexico case study are - Strategic Management Strategies, Technology and Innovation & Entrepreneurship.

-Some of the macro environment factors that can be used to understand the Spreading Academic Entrepreneurship: Made in Mexico casestudy better are - – customer relationship management is fast transforming because of increasing concerns over data privacy, banking and financial system is disrupted by Bitcoin and other crypto currencies, increasing government debt because of Covid-19 spendings, technology disruption, challanges to central banks by blockchain based private currencies, geopolitical disruptions, cloud computing is disrupting traditional business models, talent flight as more people leaving formal jobs, increasing inequality as vast percentage of new income is going to the top 1%, etc
+Some of the macro environment factors that can be used to understand the Spreading Academic Entrepreneurship: Made in Mexico casestudy better are - – competitive advantages are harder to sustain because of technology dispersion, digital marketing is dominated by two big players Facebook and Google, customer relationship management is fast transforming because of increasing concerns over data privacy, there is backlash against globalization, increasing government debt because of Covid-19 spendings, wage bills are increasing, banking and financial system is disrupted by Bitcoin and other crypto currencies, challanges to central banks by blockchain based private currencies, increasing household debt because of falling income levels, etc

 12 Hrs